Which admission test is required for entrance into the College of Osteopathic Medicine?

-Applicants must supply results of the Medical College Admission Test (MCAT).
-These test scores should be submitted to AACOMAS, not directly to Des Moines University.
+All applicants must supply results of the MCAT, taken within 3 years of the date of desired matriculation.
+Test scores should be released directly to AACOMAS, not to Des Moines University.

 When is the MCAT offered?

 The MCAT will begin offering a newly formatted exam in spring 2015, called MCAT2015.
 DMU will continue to accept results from the previous MCAT until their expiration date (3 years), as well as begin accepting results from the MCAT2015 for those applying in the 2015-2016 application cycle.

 How do I begin the application process?

 Applications are initially processed through the AACOMAS: www.aacom.org.

 Transcripts from all institutions attended must be submitted as official to AACOMAS.
 Transcripts should not be sent directly to DMU unless an applicant is admitted to the program and is preparing for matriculation.

 Where should I send my letters of recommendation?